A bunch of awesome moments from this week!

 The charity: water birthday campaign is still going on!
 Donate here to help bring clean water to people in Ethiopia!

-And on the water theme, Matt Damon goes on strike from the bathroom! (including cameos from a couple people I know!)
+And on the water theme, (including cameos from a couple people I know!)

 Want some random HEALTH information (that could change your life)?
 Check out How to Decalcify Your Pineal Gland (a part of your brain).
 Seriously, I didn’t think I’d watch this, but the information was pretty captivating.